polise/audio-player/server/README.md

 I put some very short media files into the repo so that you can test my code straightaway, but I wouldn't otherwise commit audio files.

 I think I did a good job of writing fairly clean code and am happy with the level of parameter validation and error handling that I put in given the time constraint and context.

-I put all of the work in `/server` preemptively.
-I figured for this exercise, the frontend application could sit in an `/app` directory in the same repository.

 Were I to have more time, I would focus on improving the `/play` endpoint in the following ways: